 - To get people contacting you for the execution of specialised art projects

 Each purpose will necessitate the development of a specific type of website.
 Luckily, building your online presence is simpler and more affordable than ever before.

 Many hosting providers have tailored their service around small businesses that may not be tech savvy.
-We suggest going with BlueHost to host your website.
-Their service is simple and easy to use/setup and they’re currently offering 60% off hosting, including free domain registration.
+We suggest going with BlueHost to host your website as they have a easy one-click WordPress installation tool, you can get 60% Off hosting and a free domain name here.

 Additionally, creating a blog on your website is a great way to attract organic traffic and expand your business.
 Checkout our full guide on the best and easiest way to setup a WordPress blog here.

 Get Ideas for your sell art business name!

 While art is often exclusive and non-commercial, you’ll still need to do some marketing in order to attract prospective buyers.